GalSwid/The-ADT/README.md

 ## what you need to insert in the exe file

 Insert line by line:
-1. number of roads (suppose that number of actions is 2)
+1. number of roads (suppose that number of roads is 2)
-2. number of actions (suppose that number of actions is 2) now the first action must be "Init" - one and only after that, insert actions, for example;
+2. number of actions (suppose that number of actions is 2)

+now the first action must be "Init" - one and only after that, insert actions, for example;
 3. a